 A/B Testing Analysis With Amplitude

-“There are so many tools out there which offer analytical options, but none of them come close to the flexibility you have in Amplitude.”
-If Iago didn’t have the option to use Amplitude, he said analysis would be a very time consuming task involving going to the database, building queries and waiting for the query to find the result.
+If I didn’t have the option to use Amplitude, he said analysis would be a very time consuming task involving going to their database, building queries and waiting for the query to find the result.

-So whether you need to segment by operating system, or by location within the United States, or whether you want to check the percentage of users taking a specific action “we send the A/B test as a user property and analyze anything you we need.
+When they need to segment by operating system, or by location, or when they want to check the percentage of users taking a specific action, they send the A/B test into Amplitude as a user property and then can analyze anything they need to know.

 “Grabbing the data and making sure you have it all ready to analyze is probably the worst part of analysis for BI people,” Iago added.
-“In Amplitude, you don’t need to waste time.”
+“Amplitude makes this easy, so we don’t waste any time.”

-In addition to A/B test analysis, monitoring the performance of new features is an integral Amplitude use case.
+In addition to A/B test analysis, Amplitude is an integral part of how they monitor the performance of new features at letgo.
 “Every time we have a new release or we launch a new feature in the app, we wait for a period and run an analysis in Amplitude first,” Iago said.
 “We thoroughly test everything we do.”